Road6943/Arras-Wra-Imgur-Backups/README.md

 15. Go back to your forked Github Repo and go to `Settings > Pages`.
 For "Source" choose "Deploy from a branch".
 For "Branch", choose "main".
 Next, choose "/root" NOT /docs and finally hit the save button.
 Wait for a minute or two and you should see the URL for your published Github Pages site show up.
 It should look something like "https://road6943.github.io/Arras-Wra-Imgur-Backups/" and you should copy & paste that URL into `DONT_SHARE_SECRETS.json` as the value for GithubPagesSiteBaseURL.
 Make sure to paste the entire URL including the https stuff at the beginning and the slash at the end.

-16. Run `python3 prepareSwappingScript.py` and make sure there's no errors or error messages in the terminal.
+16. Run `python3 prepareReplacementsDict.py` and make sure there's no errors or error messages in the terminal.
 This will create `replacements.json` which is a giant json file that maps old imgur links on the sheet to their new replacement links.
+It will also create `urlsThatDontNeedReplacing.json` which is a list of imgur links that already have accounts associated.
+If error messages show up in the terminal, then investigate further and fix the problem then rerun the current step.

 17. In your forked Github Repo, upload your new replacements.json so that the following Apps Script can fetch it and use it.
 Don't change its name or anything, it must appear at the correct url, something like "https://raw.githubusercontent.com/Road6943/Arras-Wra-Imgur-Backups/main/replacements.json"

+18. Repeat the above step for `urlsThatDontNeedReplacing.json`

-18. In swapImgurLinksWithNewLinks.js change REPLACEMENTS_FILE_URL to be the raw github url for your replacements.json file, similar to the link in the previous step
+18. In swapImgurLinksWithNewLinks.js change REPLACEMENTS_FILE_URL and URLS_THAT_DONT_NEED_REPLACING_FILE_URL to be the raw github urls for their respective files, similar to the links in the previous two steps

-18. Open the Arras WRA spreadsheet and then go to Extensions > Apps Script
+19. Open the Arras WRA spreadsheet and then go to Extensions > Apps Script

-19. Paste swapImgurLinksWithNewLinks.js into a new script file and use the Run button to run the function `SwapImgurLinksWithNewLinks()`
+20. Paste swapImgurLinksWithNewLinks.js into a new script file and use the Run button to run the function `SwapImgurLinksWithNewLinks()`